yojire/CSCS-530-Project/Model Proposal.md

 ### Goal
 *****

-_This model is proposed for preliminary investigation into bottom-up information aggregation processes in bureaucratic systems._
+_This model is proposed for preliminary investigation into bottom-up information aggregation processes in bureaucratic systems.
+(If possible, I would also like to further complicate the model to simulate how top-down orders are executed.)_

 &nbsp;
 ### Justification
 ****

-_Modern bureaucratic systems are typical hierarchical organizations with especially heterogenous members (specialized bureaucrats, with diverged standpoints and different access to information) and complex interactional structures.
-Therefore, ABM is an important approach to study the collective outcomes produced._
+_Typically, modern bureaucratic systems are hierarchical organizations with especially heterogenous members (specialized bureaucrats, with diverged standpoints and different access to information) and complex interactional structures.
+Therefore, ABM is an important approach to look into how they function, and how collective outcomes are produced._

 &nbsp;
 ### Main Micro-level Processes and Macro-level Dynamics of Interest
 ****

-_Short overview of the key processes and/or relationships you are interested in using your model to explore.
-Will likely be something regarding emergent behavior that arises from individual interactions_
+_In the highly symplified model, for each step, a bureaucratic system is going to learn a latent binary variable X by investigating into several observable variables which are correlated with the variable of interest._

+_Only terminal agents in the hierarchy have direct access to these observables and are then able to report their observations.
+However, they may distort their observations, or even collude to meet their diverged standpoints.
+(With personnel changes and interactions, the network structure also evolves as time goes by.)_

+_Supervisors in the system do not have direct access to the observables, but they receive reports from inferior agents, with which they do simple statistical analyses and report what they learn through these analyses.
+They may identify and kick out cheaters, or become cheaters themselves._

+_Finally, with all the information aggregated, a decision would be made about the latent variable for each step.
+With different configurations of parameters, different overall outcomes would be produced, and the system may also evolve in different ways._

 &nbsp;

 ## Model Outline
 ****

+Here I would only present the simplest version, where there is only one supervisor for all terminal agents.
+It should not be hard to extend the model.

 &nbsp;
 ### 1) Environment
-_Description of the environment in your model.
-Things to specify *if they apply*:_

-* _Boundary conditions (e.g. wrapping, infinite, etc.)_
-* _Dimensionality (e.g. 1D, 2D, etc.)_
-* _List of environment-owned variables (e.g. resources, states, roughness)_
-* _List of environment-owned methods/procedures (e.g. resource production, state change, etc.)_
+_There are generally three_

 ```python